Green Labs

 Green Labs at Georgia Tech

 The Georgia Tech Office of Sustainability led the initiation of My Green Lab Certification.
 The pilot program was officially launched in Spring of 2024 following six months of planning and collaboration with Georgia Tech students, faculty, and staff.
-The pilot focuses on certification for three labs on campus: the Institute for Bioengineering and Bioscience’s Molecular Evolution Core Facility, the Instructional Labs within the School of Biological Sciences, and Dr. Shuichi Takayama’s research lab.
-Researchers will work on implementing energy-efficient practices, responsible procurement procedures, etc., and a thorough examination of current chemical and laboratory supply usage.
+The pilot focused on certification for three labs on campus: the Institute for Bioengineering and Bioscience’s Molecular Evolution Core Facility, the Instructional Labs within the School of Biological Sciences, and Dr. Shuichi Takayama’s research lab.
+Researchers implemented energy-efficient practices, responsible procurement procedures, and conducted a thorough examination of current chemical and laboratory supply usage.
+As of November 2024, all three labs have been my green lab certified.

 School of Biological Sciences' Instructional Labs